jottley/FamilyChallenges/challenge1/README.md

 **Validation**
 * The program will be provided to Dad to validate
+  * Use this Github repository to submit your code
 * Dad will provide the text file for Validation
 * Successful completion of the challenge will earn $5